Urutengangana - stars, associated with support.

 What was it that started your Enviroschools journey?

 My personal Enviroschools journey started at Kimbolton School in 2003.
 I had been involved in Enviro Education prior to that while working in Taranaki.
-My parental grandmother had set me on the path when I was a child.
+My paternal grandmother had set me on the path when I was a child.
 Along with many environmental practices she was very much into recycling, reusing and only using what you really needed to use.
 My maternal grandmother was a gardener who grew wonderful vegetables and carnations.
 She got me started with vegetable gardening.
 The senior woman teacher at my high school was very concerned about our environment and introduced me to the New Zealand bush.
 So when the opportunity arose to be involved in environmental education as a first time principal, I grabbed it.

 To start I did a course for schools with the Taranaki Regional Council.
 From there I introduced worm farming, recycling and reusing and always, always included topics such as endangered animals and paper making in my teaching.